 FURNITURE WITH NORR11

 Denham the Jeanmaker has partnered with renowned Scandinavian furniture brand NORR11.
-The 10piece collection includes bar stools, dining chairs, a day bed, lounge chairs and ottomans, each crafted from indigo leather hinting Denham’s denim.
+The 10-piece collection includes bar stools, dining chairs, a day bed, lounge chairs and ottomans, each crafted from indigo leather, hinting at Denham’s love of denim.
 The pieces are new editions of NORR11’s iconic ‘Mammoth’ silhouette – a comfortable, yet modern wing chair.
-Excited by this collaboration Jason Denham, Founder of Denham explains: “We had such a great reaction to the first indigo mammoth chair we made, that we decided to create a 10-piece collection for DENHAM’s 10th anniversary.”
+Excited by this collaboration, Jason Denham, Founder of Denham, explains: “We had such a great reaction to the first indigo mammoth chair we made, that we decided to create a 10-piece collection for DENHAM’s 10th anniversary.”

 denhamthejeanmaker.com